tressacroaker/chatApp/README.md

 ##Directions
 Fork and clone this repository.
 Complete all of the following steps.
 When you have finished, push your code into GitHub.

 * Review the code that is already built in your folder.
 I have setup the backend server and database for you.
-Don't forget to do an npm install.
+Don't forget to do an npm install and run mongod.

 * Inside your public folder, create the files necessary to build your Angular app.
 Be sure to include index.html, app.js, mainCtrl.js, and mainServ.js.
 Organize these files in whatever folder structure you are most comfortable with.